animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-More details on {data-store-name} expiration can be found {x-data-store-docs}/developing/expiration/chapter_overview.html\[here\].
+More details on GemFire expiration can be found {x-data-store-docs}/developing/expiration/chapter_overview.html\[here\].

 </div>